-In addition to the basic financial statements and accompanying notes, required supplementary information is included which presents a budgetary comparison schedule for the City's General, Sales Tax 4A Manufacturing Development Corporation, and Sales Tax 4B Business Development Corporation funds.
+In addition to the basic financial statements and accompanying notes, required supplementary information is included which presents a budgetary comparison schedule for the City's General, Sales Tax 4A Manufacturing Development Corporation, and Sales Tax 4B Business Development Corporation.
 The required supplementary information also presents a schedule of changes in net pension liability and related ratios, a schedule of changes in OPEB liability and related ratios, and schedules of employer contributions.
-Required supplementary information can be found on pages 56 through 69 of this report.
+Required supplementary information can be found on pages 59 through 71 of this report.

 The combining statements referred to earlier in connection with nonmajor governmental funds are presented immediately following the required supplementary information.
-Combining statements can be found on pages 70 through 72 of this report.
+Combining and individual fund statements and schedules can be found on pages 72 through 85 of this report.